Myanmar junta chief excluded from ASEAN summit | DW | 16.10.2021

 International pressure has been building on ASEAN to take a tougher position on Myanmar's failure to take the agreed steps to end the violence, allow humanitarian access and start dialogue with its opponents.

-The decision marks a shift for ASEAN, which has traditionally favoured a policy of engagement and
+The decision marks a shift for ASEAN, which has traditionally favored a policy of engagement and non-interference.

 The bloc has long been criticized for being toothless and for failing to rein in members whose leaders have been accused of atrocities, subverting democracy and persecuting political opponents.